 It’s tempting to include as much data as possible, because of… well, big data!
 That’s wrong-headed.
 Since you know what the target attribute (what value you want to predict) is, common sense will guide you further.
 You can assume which values are critical and which are going to add more dimensions and complexity to your dataset without any predictive contribution.
 This approach is called attribute sampling.

 For example, you want to predict which customers are prone to make large purchases in your online store.
 The age of your customers, their location, and gender can be better predictors than their credit card numbers.
 But this also works another way.
 Consider which other values you may need to collect to uncover more dependencies.
 For instance, adding bounce rates may increase accuracy in predicting conversion.

 That’s the point where domain expertise plays a big role.
 Returning to our beginning story, not all data scientists know that asthma can cause pneumonia complications.
-The same works with reducing datasets.
+The same works with reducing large datasets.
 If you haven’t employed a unicorn who has one foot in healthcare basics and the other in data science, it’s likely that a data scientist might have a hard time understanding which values are of real significance to a dataset.

 Another approach is called record sampling.
 This implies that you simply remove records (objects) with missing, erroneous, or less representative values to make prediction more accurate.
 The technique can also be used in the later stages when you need a model prototype to understand whether a chosen machine learning method yields expected results.

 You can also reduce data by aggregating it into broader records by dividing the entire attribute data into multiple groups and drawing the number for each group.
 Instead of exploring the most purchased products of a given day through five years of online store existence, aggregate them to weekly or monthly scores.
 This will help reduce data size and computing time without tangible prediction losses.

 5. Complete data cleaning